Danielyan86/LeetcodePython3/link/146_LRU_Cache.md

         self.cache[key] = value # add to the end by default self.cache.move_to_end(key)
         if len(self.cache) > self.capacity:
-            # If capacity is reached, remove the least recently used item
             self.cache.popitem(last=False) # pop the first item

 ```